Agglomeration triggered by the effect of the number of regions: A model in NEG with a quadratic subutility: Abstract

 \section{Abstract}

 We extend the mathematical model proposed by Ottaviano-Tabuchi-Thisse (2002) to a multi-regional case and investigate the stability of the homogeneous stationary solution of the model in a one-dimensional periodic space.
-When the number of regions is two and three, the homogeneous stationary solution is stable under sufficiently high transport costs.
-On the other hand, when the number of regions is four, the homogeneous stationary solution is unstable under any values of the transport cost.
+When the number of regions is two and three, the homogeneous stationary solution is stable under sufficiently high transport cost.
+On the other hand, when the number of regions is a multiple of four, the homogeneous stationary solution is unstable under any values of the transport cost.

 {\bf Keywords }new economic geography~\textperiodcentered~differential equations~\textperiodcentered~racetrack economy~\textperiodcentered~self-organization~\textperiodcentered~spatial patterns~\textperiodcentered~number of cities